Welcome, New Boilermakers!

 We're so glad you asked!

-• Pre-Professional Advising (PPA) is part of the Center for Career Opportunities (CCO) and is located in Young Hall (behind Krannert Hall which is directly across State Street from the Union).
-Our main office is in 132 Young which is just to your left as you come in the main entrance off of Grant Street.
+- Pre-Professional Advising (PPA) is part of the Center for Career Opportunities (CCO) and is located in Young Hall (YONG on campus maps).
+Young is behind the Daniels School of Business which is directly across Mitch Daniels Boulevard from the Union.
+Our offices are on the second floor of YONG.

-• We provide a second and more specialized level of advising beyond what your academic advisor provides.
-We are members of national organizations for law and health advising and attend conferences for those areas and are trained by admissions professionals at law schools and health care programs and the people who run the application services through which you will eventually apply so that we can provide you information about what schools are looking for, what makes a competitive applicant, and how to apply.
+- We provide a second and more specialized level of advising beyond what your academic advisor provides.
+We are members of national organizations for law and health advising and attend conferences for those areas and are trained by admissions professionals at law schools and health care programs and the people who run the application services through which you will eventually apply.
+We can provide you information about what schools are looking for, what makes a competitive applicant, and how to apply.

-1. Sign up for our monthly e-newsletter.
-We literally send it, at most, once a month and we don't share our distribution list so you won't be getting a lot of spam email from us or from others who obtained a list from us.
+- Sign up for our monthly e-newsletter.
+We literally send it, at most, once a month and we don't share our distribution list so you won't be getting a lot of spam email from us.

-2. Check-in on the News section of our website on a regular basis.
-We update it regularly.
+- Check-in on the News section of our website on a regular basis.
+We update the Calendar regularly.

 Conveniently, we use this too.